eslint-community/governance/GOVERNANCE.md

 GitHub pull request.
 Collaborators review and merge (_land_) pull requests following the [CONTRIBUTING](CONTRIBUTING.md) guidelines.

-Collaborators can communicate in private with the Core Team [on GitHub](https://github.com/eslint-community/collaborators/discussions).
+Collaborators can communicate in private with the Core Team in [private team discussion on GitHub][].

 ### Collaborator activities